quilime/pi-stop-motion-rig/README.md

 ## Installation

+Install 32 Bit Rasbian OS

-1. Clone the repository to your Raspberry Pi.
+Clone this repository to your Raspberry Pi.

-2. Install ffmpeg, omxplayer, python, and pygame on your Raspberry Pi using apt-get.
+Install ffmpeg, omxplayer, python, and pygame on your Raspberry Pi using apt-get.

+`sudo apt install ffmpeg omxplayer python pygame`

-3. Attach hardware buttons to your Raspberry Pi (read source code to get pins numbers).
+4. Attach hardware buttons to your Raspberry Pi (read source code to get pins numbers).
-4. Run 'python3 src/run.py' and enjoy!
+5. Run 'python3 src/run.py' and enjoy!

 ## More Information
 Instructables on how to set up the station - https://www.instructables.com/id/Raspberry-Pi-Stop-Motion-Animation-Rig/